We Buy Gibson Instruments at High Prices

 Gibson 1986 Earl Scruggs Standard

-From coveted vintage pieces to ready-to-wear current models.TCGAKKIThen you're sure to find the Gibson you're looking for.
+From coveted vintage models to current models ready to play right out of the box.
+With TCGAKKI, you’re sure to find the Gibson you’re looking for.

 Acoustic